elephantscale/es-training-new/course-outlines/kubernetes-with-docker.md

 This course introduces the students to containers in general, then continues with Kubernetes, its architecture, its use in production, and its best practices.

-## Goals
+## What You Will Learn
  * Learn one of the hottest software deployment environment
+ * Docker and Kubernetes concepts and architecture
  * Be able to orchestrate Docker containers with Kubernetes
  * Master practical Kubernetes applications

+## Duration:
-## Duration: 3 days
+3 days

+## Audience:
-## Audience: Developers, architects.
+Developers, architects.

+## Format:
-## Format: 50% lectures, 50% hands-on labs.
+50% lectures, 50% hands-on labs.

 ## Prerequisites:
- * Comfortable with command-line operations
+ * Comfortable with Linux and command-line operations
  * Familiar with software development

 ## Lab environment: